 There is no age limit to volunteering but there can sometimes be difficulties for people under 16 to be placed within volunteering opportunities due to insurance reasons.
 If you have any concerns, ask the organisation that you are applying to.

-If you have a child with additional needs and would like to look at activities which are disability-specific you can view the FISH directory via the link below:
+If you have a child with special educational needs and disabilities and would like to find out about activities that are disability-specific you can find out more using the East Riding Local Offer website.

 If you can't find what you're looking for, please contact FISH on (01482) 396469.

 The Family Service Directory holds information on a range of local and national services for families and young people.
 The Family Service Directory allows parents to search for local Parent and Toddler groups in their locality and the surrounding areas.